Smoking and surgery

 - Coronary artery disease, including chest pain (angina) and heart attacks

 - Problems with erections

-Smoking can increase your risk for different types of cancer, including cancer of the:
+Smoking also increases your risk for different types of cancer, including cancer of the:

 Some smokers switch to smokeless tobacco instead of quitting tobacco completely.
-However, using smokeless tobacco still carries a number of health risks, such as:
+But using smokeless tobacco still carries health risks, such as:

 - Gum problems, tooth wear, and cavities